Mammut Sports Group: Products and brands

-The Mammut brand produces outdoor clothing, backpacks, sleeping bags, climbing ropes and climbing harnesses.
+The Mammut brand produces outdoor clothing and shoes, backpacks, sleeping bags, climbing ropes and climbing harnesses, avalanche transceivers (LVS devices), avalanche airbags, helmets and climbing hardware.
 Climbing equipment and accessories account for around a third of sales.
 The outdoor clothing is suitable for mountain sports, hiking, skiing, trail running and other activities.
 Mammut's Eiger Extreme Collection is geared towards the conditions of extreme mountaineering and was developed in collaboration with professional athletes.

 The company also offers avalanche transceivers under the Barryvox brand.
 In addition to the main Mammut brand, the Mammut Sports Group also included Ajungilak (sleeping bags), Lucido (headlamps) and Raichle (shoes) as independent brands.
 The company now only carries Mammut as its main brand (for example, Raichle was discontinued around 2009).
+The climbing rope "9.5 Alpine Core Protect Dry Rope", introduced in 2024, has an aramid protective layer between the core and outer sheath, which is meant to increase the rope's resistance to sharp rock and metal edges.

-A number of Mammut products received the ISPO Award at the Internationale Fachmesse für Sportartikel und Sportmode (ISPO) in 2023 and 2024.
+In the 2020s, Mammut realised collaborations with British designer Nigel Cabourn (2025) and Norwegian lifestyle label Hiking Patrol (2026).
+A number of Mammut products received the ISPO Award at the Internationale Fachmesse für Sportartikel und Sportmode (ISPO) between 2023 and 2026.

+In their advertising, Mammut positions itself as an outdoor brand and distances itself from streetwear, among other things by making fun of customers who wear their jackets and equipment in cities rather than in the appropriate environment.
+Some of their campaigns have been criticised in the media due to the imagery that was used.